intunist/nnsvs-english-support/PHONEMES.md

 This is a list of the currently supported phonemes, examples, and other various notes.

-This phoneme set covers all English phonetic sounds across ALL dialects, utilizing NNSVS's phoneme context.
-No new phonemes will be added as they will not improve the phoneme set or model capability.
+This phoneme set **covers all English phonetic sounds across ALL dialects**, utilizing NNSVS's phoneme context.
+No new phonemes will be added as they will not improve the phoneme set or model capability regardless of dialect.
 ### Vowels - monophthongs:
 | phoneme | US Example        | UK Example   | Description                                                                                            |
 |---------|-------------------|--------------|--------------------------------------------------------------------------------------------------------|